 No expenses of dependents shall be paid from this fund.

 Candidates for the scholarship shall be asked to submit the following documents (please provide originals and (unofficial or official) English translations):

 - Official academic records (transcripts) from university in Chile

 - Three letters of recommendation from teachers or employers, or others familiar with professional development

 - If applying to graduate school at UW-Madison, candidates should abide by application deadlines for their potential program, which deadlines will be earlier than the application deadline for the Neale Silva scholarship, in most cases.
 If applying as a non-degree student, successful candidates will be directed to an application form later in the process.

 Applications must be received by April 1 for awards beginning the following September or January.
 When appropriate to their educational situation and professional objectives, scholarship recipients may be affiliated with the UW as Honorary Fellows or trainees rather than students.

-Applications can be submitted electronically (in a single pdf document) to firstname.lastname@example.org or by mail to:
+Applications can be submitted electronically (in a single pdf document) to firstname.lastname@example.org.